Southwest Georgia Academy

 School Supply List (Please label your child’s things with a permanent marker)

-1st Grade- 2 packs of #2 pencils, pack of basic long twistable crayons, 1 pk. of colored pencils, 2 glue sticks, art bag with long ties, scissors, 1 plastic folder with 2 inside pockets, book bag, ruler with cm and inches, 2 large boxes of Kleenex, 1 folder with brads, 1- 1” view binder, 10 plastic sheet protector sleeves, 1 large container of Clorox wipes, 1 box of Band Aids, 1 bottle of hand sanitizer
+1st Grade- 2 packs of #2 pencils, pack of basic colors long twistable crayons, 1 pk. of colored pencils(basic colors), 4 glue sticks, art bag with long ties, scissors, 1 plastic folder with 2 inside pockets, book bag, ruler with cm and inches, 2 large boxes of Kleenex, 1 folder with brads, 1- 1” view binder, 10 plastic sheet protector sleeves, 1 bottle of hand sanitizer, a few dry erase markers, boys-1 box gallon Ziploc bags, girls, 1 box quart Ziploc bags

-2nd Grade- 1 box of 24 twistable or crayons, 3 glue sticks, art bag with long ties, scissors, ruler with cm and inches, 2 folders with 2 inside pockets, book bag, 3 single subject spiral composition, 20 #2 pencils (no mechanical pencils), 2 pks. of wide ruled paper, 2 large boxes of tissues, a large bottle of hand sanitizer, 1 large box of unscented baby wipes, 1 large container of Lysol wipes, 2 expo markers and 1 sock, girls- 1 pack of colored copier paper, boys- 1 box of bandaids and 1 small container of tums
+2nd Grade- 1 box of 24 twistable or crayons, 3 glue sticks, art bag with long ties, scissors, ruler with cm and inches, 2 folders with 2 inside pockets, book bag, 3 single subject spiral composition, 2 packs #2 pencils (no mechanical pencils), 2 pks. of wide ruled paper, 2 large boxes of tissues, a large bottle of Germ-X original hand sanitizer, 1 large box of unscented baby wipes, 1 large container of Lysol wipes, 2-4 expo markers and 1 sock, girls- 1 pack of colored copier paper, boys- 1 box of band aids and 1 box of quart Ziploc bags

-5th Grade- pencils, 2 pens, 1 pack of wide ruled paper, colors, markers, scissors, liquid elmer’s glue, 2 plastic folders with pockets, 2 inch binder, 2 packs of index cards, 2 dry erase markers, 1 old sock, 1 box of wipes, 1 box of Kleenex, 2 spiral notebooks, 1 pack of colored copy paper, 2 yellow highlighters, 5 dividers
+5th Grade- pencils, 2 pens, 1 pack of wide ruled paper, colors, markers, scissors, liquid Elmer’s glue, 2 plastic folders with pockets, 2 inch binder, 2 packs of index cards, 2 dry erase markers, 1 old sock, 2 boxes of wipes, 2 boxes of Kleenex, 5 subject notebook, 1 pack of colored copy paper, 2 yellow highlighters, 5 dividers, ***Please remember that 5th graders have to follow dress code

 ALL ALGEBRA II STUDENTS- TI 84 Plus Calculator